Q: What is Amida Buddhism?

-A: Socially engaged Pureland Buddhism, a generic, religious spirituality animated by the energy of Amida Buddha.
-Amida Shu has three basic teachings: the trikaya nature of Buddhas, the bombu nature of adherents and the nembutsu as principle practice.
-The core teachings of Amida Shu are found in the Larger Pureland Sutra.
-Amida Shu is an other power spirituality.
+A: Socially engaged Pure Land Buddhism, a generic, religious spirituality animated by the energy of Amida Buddha.
+Amida Buddhism has three basic teachings: the trikaya nature of Buddhas, the bombu nature of adherents and the nembutsu as principle practice.
+The core teachings of Amida Buddhism are found in the three Pure Land Sutras.
+Amida Buddhism is an ‘other power’ spirituality.

 Q: What is other power?